 Notes

-- Mashed chickpeas are added to make the curry thick, instead of that, you can also add finely mashed potatoes or roasted chickpea flour (besan) to the curry.
+- Mashed black chickpeas are added to make the curry thicker.
+If you want you can also add around one ladle of finely mashed potatoes or roasted chickpea flour (besan) to thicken the gravy.
+But that will slightly change the taste of the curry.

-- More, recipe tips and tricks are shared in the post above.
-Please follow them to make this recipe.
+- More recipe tips and tricks are shared in the post above, please follow them to make this curry.

 Leave a Reply